lightscalar/pyro/README.md

 Since we live in an imperfect world in a Universe hurtling towards its inevitable heat death, it may be the case that we've made a mistake and the user instance needs updating.
-In that case, we can update the attributes on the user instance, and then call the `update` method:
+In that case, we can update the attributes on the user instance, and then call its `update` method:

 ```python
 user = User.find_by_id(_id)